-Summary of Strategic Risk Register as at May 2020
+Summary of Strategic Risk Register as at 31 October 2020

-Risk No Potential Risks Risk Owner Date Added to Register Residual Risk Score at Sept 2019 Residual Risk Score at May 2020 Direction of Travel over period reported RED F RISKS C1 The Council's financial stability is adversely affected in the short and medium term (Re-worded - previously risk reference 18) Head of Finance May 2020 12 RED 20 RED ↑ C2 The economy of the District is adversely impacted (Re-worded - previously risk reference 25) Head of Economic Prosperity May 2020 9 AMBER 20 RED ↑ C4 The Council's key contractors remain sustainable and continue to provide value for money (New Risk) Head of Environment & Healthy Lifestyles May 2020 N/A 15 RED C5 The Council doesn't have sufficient officer capacity or financial resources to sustain delivery of essential services, key projects and support work on recovery (Re-worded - previously risk reference 19) Managing Director May 2020 9 AMBER 15 RED ↑ AMBE AMBER RISKS C7 Failure to put in place safe working practices and social distancing measures to protect employees and the public (New Risk) Head of Governance & Corporate Services May 2020 N/A 10 AMBER C3 Failure to work in partnership to sustain support to vulnerable residents post Covid-19 (New Risk) Head of Housing & Partnerships May 2020 N/A 9 AMBER
+Risk No Potential Risks Risk Owner Date Added to Register Residual Risk Score at July 2020 Residual Risk Score at October 2020 Direction of Travel over period reported RED RISKS C1 The Council's financial stability is adversely affected in the short and medium term (Re-worded - previously risk reference 18) Head of Finance May ]2020 20 RED 20 RED $\leftrightarrow$ C2 The economy of the District is adversely impacted (Re-worded - previously risk reference 25) Head of Economic Prosperity May 2020 20 RED 20 RED $\leftrightarrow$ C4 The Council's key contractors remain sustainable and continue to provide value for money (New Risk) Head of Environment & Healthy Lifestyles May 2020 15 RED 20 RED ↑ C5 The Council doesn't have sufficient officer capacity or financial resources to sustain delivery of essential services, key projects and support work on recovery (Re-worded - previously risk reference 19) Managing Director May 2020 15 RED 15 RED ↔ AMB ER RISKS C7 Failure to put in place safe working practices and social distancing measures to protect employees and the public (New Risk) Head of Governance & Corporate Services May 2020 10 AMBER 10 AMBER $\leftrightarrow$

-Risk No Potential Risks Risk Owner Date Added to Register Residual Risk Score at Sept 2019 Residual Risk Score at May 2020 Direction of Travel over period reported C6 Failure to repel or recover from a Cyber-attack including targeted ransomware, malware and Distributed Denial of Service (DDoS) attacks.
+Risk No Potential Risks Risk Owner Date Added to Register Residual Risk Score at July 2020 Residual Risk Score at October 2020 Direction of Travel over period reported СЗ Failure to work in partnership to sustain support to vulnerable residents post Covid-19 (New Risk) Head of Housing & Partnerships May 2020 9 AMBER 9 AMBER C6 Failure to repel or recover from a Cyber-attack including targeted ransomware, malware and Distributed Denial of Service (DDoS) attacks.
 The move to home working has increased the vulnerability to malware issues.
-Re-worded - previously risk reference 23) Head of Technology May 2020 9 AMBER 9 AMBER \leftrightarrow
+Re-worded - previously risk reference 23) Head of Technology May 2020 9 AMBER 9 AMBER $\leftrightarrow$